ChanthMiao/ghc-wiki-mirror/Directed-coercions.md

 [Bidirectional Typing](https://arxiv.org/abs/1908.05839) by Jana Dunfield and Neel Krishnaswami is a useful reference to the design of bidirectional systems.
 The key idea is this: introduction forms (e.g. constructors) are *checked*; elimination forms (e.g. projections) are *synthesized* (inferred).

-The existing judgement form for undirected coercions `Γ |- γ : τ ~ρ υ` has Γ and γ having input mode and τ, υ and ρ having output mode.
+The existing judgement form for undirected coercions `Γ |- γ : τ ~ρ υ` has `Γ` and `γ` having input mode and `τ`, `υ` and `ρ` having output mode.
 That is, it does synthesis.
 From a bidirectional typing perspective, this is perfectly natural for coercion variables, `SymCo` and other elimination forms such as `NthCo`, `LRCo`, `InstCo`, `KindCo`.

-The new judgement form for directed coercions is `Γ |- δ : τ ρ~> υ` where Γ, δ, τ and ρ have input mode and υ has output mode.
-(We write `~>` to suggest direction and write ρ before the arrow because it is an input.)
+The new judgement form for directed coercions is `Γ |- δ : τ ρ~> υ` where `Γ`, `δ`, `τ` and `ρ` have input mode and `υ` has output mode.
+(We write `~>` to suggest direction and write `ρ` before the arrow because it is an input.)
 This is the natural way to use for introduction forms such as reflexivity and congruence rules.

 As is normal in bidirectional systems, there are two rules for switching between checking and synthesis:
- * An undirected coercion γ can always be used as a directed coercion `Co γ`, where the typing rules ensure that the kinds match up.
+ * An undirected coercion `γ` can always be used as a directed coercion `Dehydrate γ`, where the typing rules ensure that the kinds match up.
- * Using a directed coercion δ as an undirected coercion requires a type (and role) annotation.
+ * Using a directed coercion `δ` as an undirected coercion requires a type (and role) annotation.

 ## Typing rules

 This is a sketch of the typing rules for the judgement `Γ |- δ : τ ρ~> υ`.
-In the following rules we assume τ is well-kinded, and omit the context Γ if it is unchanged throughout.
+In the following rules we assume `τ` is well-kinded, and omit the context `Γ` if it is unchanged throughout.
 Some details have been simplified (in particular around dependent telescopes).

 ```
 ---------------  DCo_Refl